 Gripping gloves almost look like slim boxing gloves and hold your hand in a firm grip to let you hold onto objects from free weights to adaptive bike handles.
 This gripping aid is marketed as ideal for tetraplegic/quadriplegics, stroke recovery, or those with cerebral palsy.
-Users say the gloves increase the amount of workouts they can feasibly do because they aren’t worried about losing their grip on the bar or handle.
+Users say the gloves increase the number of workouts they can feasibly do because they aren’t worried about losing their grip on the bar or handle.

 Push gloves are hand protection used while pushing the wheels on a wheelchair.
 These would be used for wheelchair cardio workouts and allow you to work on your speed without risking blisters or cuts to the palms of your hands.

 2. Cuff Weights

 Cuff weights came into vogue in the 80s and while today they aren’t as common, many people with disabilities find strapping weights to their wrists to be much more manageable than trying to hold a weight in their hands.
 Often used in physical therapy, cuff weights can be ordered for under $10, depending on the level of weight you want, and delivered right to your home.